Whitsunday Islands Travel Guide

 Entry requirements

-UK nationals must have a passport valid for intended period of stay.
-A pre-arranged Electronic Travel Authority (ETA) is required for stays of up to three months.
+UK nationals must have a passport valid for the intended period of stay.
+A visa is required; most travellers are eligible to apply for an eVisitor visa or an ETA for short stays of up to three months.

 Useful contacts